Esarhaddon: Reconstruction of Babylon

 Black basalt monument of Esarhaddon in traditional Sumero-Akkadian cuneiform, which narrates his restoration of Babylon. c.
 670 BC.
 Exhibited at the British Museum, BM 91027.

 Esarhaddon wished to ensure the support of the inhabitants of Babylonia, the southern part of his empire.
 To this end, the king sponsored building and restoration projects throughout the south to a far greater extent than any of his predecessors had.
 Babylonia had only become an inner part of the Assyrian Empire relatively recently, having been ruled by native kings as vassals of the Assyrians until its conquest and annexation by the Assyrian king Tiglath-Pileser III in the previous century.
 Through his building program, Esarhaddon likely hoped to show the benefits of continuing Assyrian rule over the region and that he meant to rule Babylon with the same care and generosity as a native Babylonian king.

-The city of Babylon, which gave its name to Babylonia, had been the political center of southern Mesopotamia for more than a thousand years.
+The city of Babylon, which gave its name to Babylonia, had been the political centre of southern Mesopotamia for more than a thousand years.
 In an effort to quell Babylonian aspirations of independence, the city had been razed by Esarhaddon's father in 689 BC, and the statue of Bel (also known as Marduk), the patron deity of the city, had been carried off deep into Assyrian territory.
 The restoration of the city, announced by Esarhaddon in 680, became one of his most important projects.

 Throughout Esarhaddon's reign, reports from the officials the king appointed to oversee the reconstruction speak of the great scope of the building project.
-The ambitious restoration of the city involved removing the large amount of debris left since Sennacherib's destruction of the city, resettlement of the many Babylonians who by this point were either enslaved or scattered across the empire, the reconstruction of most of the buildings, the restoration of the great temple complex dedicated to Bel, known as the Esagila, and the enormous ziggurat complex called Etemenanki as well as the restoration of the two inner walls of the city.
-The project was not only important because it illustrated goodwill towards the Babylonian people, but also because it allowed Esarhaddon to assume one of the essential characteristics the Babylonians invested in kingship.
+The ambitious restoration of the city involved removing the large amount of debris left since Sennacherib's destruction of the city; resettlement of the many Babylonians who by this point were either enslaved or scattered across the empire; the reconstruction of most of the buildings; the restoration of the great temple complex dedicated to Bel, known as the Esagila, and the enormous ziggurat complex called Etemenanki; as well as the restoration of the two inner walls of the city.
+The project was not only important because it illustrated goodwill towards the Babylonian people but also because it allowed Esarhaddon to assume one of the essential characteristics the Babylonians invested in kingship.
 While the king of Assyria was generally supposed to be a military figure, the king of Babylon was ideally a builder and restorer, particularly of temples.
-Careful to not associate himself with the city's destruction, he only refers to himself as a king "ordained by the gods" in his inscriptions in Babylon, only mentioning Sennacherib in his inscriptions in the north and blaming the city's destruction not on his father but on Babylon "offending its gods".
+Careful to not associate himself with the city's destruction, he only refers to himself as a king "ordained by the gods" in his inscriptions in Babylon, only mentioning Sennacherib in his inscriptions in the north and blaming the city's destruction not on his father but on Babylon "offending its gods."
 Writing of his reconstruction of Babylon, Esarhaddon states the following: